AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 - Notes on surface scattering: https://hackmd.io/@aligho/BkLmTZFubx (A pdf of this set of notes is in **./pdfs_of_notes/**).
 The last figure in the paper above denotes the impact of surface scattering in nanoshells.
 Unfortunately, the formula used has a typo.
 In this set of notes, we derive the correct formula.

 **Graphene coated nanospheres**: https://hackmd.io/@aligho/ByRl-iJ_ge.
-- This set of notes concerns the paper [Localized plasmons in graphene-coated nanospheres](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.91.125414).
+- This set of notes concerns the paper [Localized plasmons in graphene-coated nanospheres](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.91.125414) by **Christensen et al**.
 - For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.
 - Includes derivation of TM (no radial magnetic field) and TE (no radial electric field) scattering coefficients in the presence of finite surface conductivity.
 - Includes a derivation of nonlocal hydrodynamic corrections for the surface layer.